Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 6. Salt

 Lastly, we have salt-infused onsen water.
-As you’ve probably already guessed, these waters smell like the sea and can often be found in onsen located by the seaside, where a higher concentration of chloride can be found.
+As you’ve probably already guessed, these waters smell like the sea and can often be found in onsen, located by the seaside, where a higher chloride concentration can be found.

 Like it?
 Share This Infographic on Your Blog!